google-gemini/generative-ai-js/docs/reference/generative-ai.harmblockthreshold.md

 ## HarmBlockThreshold enum

-Threshhold above which a prompt or candidate will be blocked.
+Threshold above which a prompt or candidate will be blocked.

 **Signature:**